yuzf-single/midjourney-proxy-admin/README.md

 </div>

-The plus version of [midjourney-proxy](https://github.com/novicezk/midjourney-proxy) adopts a brand new mode.
+adopts a brand new mode.
 It supports all MidJourney commands and related operations, and accurately matches all submitted tasks.

 ## Open Source Version Features
 - [x] Supports Imagine instructions and related actions